-Random walk and Gambler's ruin problem; Applications from social, biological and physical sciences.
-Renewal theory: Elementary renewal theorem and applications.
+Random walk and Gambler's ruin problem; with applications, Renewal theory: Elementary renewal theorem and applications.
 Statement and uses of key renewal theorem; study of residual life time process.
 Martingle in discrete time, inequality, convergence and smoothing properties.

-Discrete state space continuous time MC; Kolmogorov- Feller differential equations; Poisson process, birth and death process; Applications to queues and storage problems.
+Discrete state space continuous time MC ; Kolmogorov- Feller differential equations ; Poisson process, birth and death process ; Applications to queues and storage problems.
 Wiener process as a limit of random walk; first - passage time and other problems.